 How did the Board Covers Change with the Pinterest Redesign?

-Update: November 11, 2016: the board covers on the Pinterest app are now square as well.
+Update: November 11, 2016: the board covers on desktops are now 200 pixels square.
+And the board covers on the Pinterest app are now square as well.
 YAY!
 This makes it so much easier to design covers that fit on both desktops and the mobile app.

 So obviously this makes it pretty difficult to know what size board covers you should create, right?
 Well I spent a little time (OK, a lot of time!) testing this out and I came up with a solution for custom Pinterest board covers that look good on both desktops and mobile devices.
 And I am sharing all the deets (plus a free template!) right here.